2.3 National strategy on youth volunteering

 Schools and universities can recognize these certifications as training credits for students and public administrations can recognize the service provided in the context of job selections.

-The Minister of Labour and Social Policy has among his competences the promotion, development and support of activities and projects carried out by third sector organizations, with particular reference to voluntary organizations.
+The Ministry of Labour and Social Policies has among its competences the promotion, development and support of activities and projects carried out by third sector organizations, with particular reference to voluntary organizations.

 The Department for Youth Policy and the Universal Civic Service is the responsible Authority for volunteering in the framework of the Universal Civic Service.